Ophthalmology is a unique field, so the advice you receive needs to be equally specialised.

 For advice on the issues in this article, or any other medicolegal matter, contact us on 0800 561 9090.

-Workshops from Medical Protection:
+Face-to-face and virtual workshops from Medical Protection:

 GMC, Guidance for doctors who offer cosmetic interventions (2016)